Muddy hands make light work

 Every summer we organise a weeding party on the farm to celebrate the land, ecology, community and friendship.

-Summer is the busiest time for us at Southern Roots Organics and each of us have many friends in many places that we don't get to spend nearly as much time with as we would like.
+Summer is the busiest time for us at Southern Roots Growers and each of us have many friends in many places that we don't get to spend nearly as much time with as we would like.
 So we came up with a simple solution - if we can't make the party then all we needed to do was bring the party to us!

 It's quite phenomenal witnessing what 20 people can do on 2.5 acres in a couple of days!